zammad/zammad-user-documentation/interface-dashboard.rst

 The average processing time of the entire team is displayed in gray.

 2.)
 Mood / Escalated tickets
 The smiley shows how many of your own tickets escalated.
 If he's green and laughing, no tickets escalated.
-The "bad" the smiley, the more tickets escalated.
+The worse the mood of the smiley, the more tickets escalated.
 The total number of escalated tickets of all agents in the same groups is grayed out.

 3.)
 Channel distribution